dharam-gfx/PicRanker/README.md

 - **Add Images**: Easily upload your images to the app.
 - **Categorize Images**: Drag and drop images into categories: Average, Good, Trash, or Bad.
+- **Light and Dark Mode**: Switch between light and dark mode to suit your preference.

 ## Technologies Used